formulae-org/package-time-js/README.md

    * Whether or not the time is in daylight saving time.
 It always retrieves false if the current or given time zone does not observe dayling saving time
 * Formatting a time expression (as a string)
     * In the current or given locale
-    * In the current or given timezone
+    * In the current or given time zone
-* Conversion from/to an integer number (the Epoch)
+* Conversion from/to an integer number (the epoch)